جامعة النجاح الوطنية

 • 10621261

-Introduction to fluid power systems design and operation.
-Characteristics of hydraulic fluids and standard tests.
-Characteristics and selection of positive and non-positive displacement pumps.
-Characteristics and standards of filters.
-Linear and rotary hydraulic Actuators.
-Characteristics and design of hydraulic and pneumatic distribution systems.
-Hydraulic and pneumatic control valves.
-Design, sizing and analysis of hydraulic and pneumatic circuits.
+Introduction to fluid power systems design and operation. characteristics of hydraulic fluids and standard tests. characteristics and selection of positive and non-positive displacement pumps. characteristics and standards of filters. linear and rotary hydraulic actuators. characteristics and design of hydraulic and pneumatic distribution systems. hydraulic and pneumatic control valves. design, sizing and analysis of hydraulic and pneumatic circuits.

 3